Gethe/klipper_config/README.md

 > Usage of this config is at your own risk.
 >
 > This config is tailored to my own printers with the specific idiosyncrasies
 > and mods that they have.
-One of those is [Danger Klipper], and are options in
+One of those is [Danger-Klipper], and there are
-> use here that won't be compatible with mainline Klipper.
+> options in use here that won't be compatible with mainline Klipper.

 ## Installation